 We care about your child’s health and safety.
 Please ensure your child brings a named bucket hat (broad brimmed) to school every day.
 As with the rest of the school, Kindergarten and Pre-primary children who do not have a hat will have to remain under cover either in the sandpit or on the veranda.

 Please read the information placed on our notice board each day for important details of upcoming activities and other items of interest.
-Also, remember to read the main school newsletter sent home with your child on Thursday each fortnight.
+Also, remember to read the main school newsletter which is emailed every fortnight on a Tuesday and is also accessible on the school website.

 Your child’s birthday